ExgnosisClasses/JavaWeek1/Labs/Lab 6-5 Constructors/Lab 6-5 Constructors.md

 	}
 ```

-Now add this call into the constructor with one parameter.
-Because the constructor is a member of the Student class, it can call any private method even if the method is static.
+Now add this call to the constructor with one parameter.
+- Because the constructor is a member of the Student class, it can call any private method even if the method is static.
 Remember, being public or private is about visibility

 ```java
 	public Student(String name) {